Roger Casement being led out of Pentonville Prison, where he would later be hanged.…

 Here's a beautiful old song - in a clip from a festival I played in May of 2014 with my son Jaime.

 I wrote this poem after months of studying Yeats' work and life for my undergrad thesis.
 One night, I found a BBC recording of him reading "The Lake Isle of Innisfree."
 I finally got to hear the voice I had been reading for so long and the moment took my breath away.
-This poem resulted…Continue
+This poem resulted from…Continue

 There are still beautiful wild places in Ireland where nature is in charge.
 Note the bog cotton!